 Thanks to the flexibility or plasticity of the brain, positive thinking can become a way of life.
 When your brain is flushed with positive thoughts, you can expect to improve every area of your life, including your relationships, health, performance at school, reaching your dreams and goals, and more.

 Ways to Practice Gratitude

 Reprogramming the brain for a more positive outlook takes practice.
 Here are some family-friendly ways to practice gratitude that are perfect for kids who struggle behaviorally or who lack confidence:

 - Listen daily to positive affirmations.

 - Give gratitude to others. (i.e. "I am grateful for your help.")

 Make it a habit to set aside a block of time each day to go over these gratitude practices with your child and soon you will see they become a positive way of life.
 With daily practice, pessimism can turn to optimism thanks to the neuroplasticity of the brain.

-For over a decade, we’ve helped over 30,000 children improve the critical skills needed to create a brighter path for their future.
+For over a decade, we’ve helped over 50,000 children improve the critical skills needed to create a brighter path for their future.
 Contact us online or call 800-877-5500 to learn more about how the Brain Balance Program can help.
-You can also view the research and results of the program on the website.
+You can also view the current and ongoing research behind the program.